• Skip to primary navigation

 Attachments on Posterior Surface

 The middle rough area on the posterior surface receives the insertion of the tendocalcaneus and of the plantaris.
-The upper area is covered by a bursa.
+The upper region is covered by a bursa.
 The lower area is covered by dense fibrofatty tissue and supports the body weight while standing.

 Attachments on Dorsal or Superior Surface